 You can learn more about the new rule on the SEC’s website.
 And, If you’re curious about how the new rule may be interpreted legally, then feel free to check out our webinar with Samantha Russel and Max Schatzow, Esq. on the topic:

-The updated rule opens up a list of opportunities for financial advisors.
+The new rule also opens up a list of marketing opportunities for financial advisors.
 And, as long as compliance standards are met, advisors can leverage online reviews, endorsements, testimonials and performance in their marketing efforts.

 - Always consult with your compliance team before establishing any new marketing strategies.